ionic-team/ionic-docs/src/pages/appflow/package/cli.md

 ---
+title: Package builds on Appflow using the Ionic CLI
+sidebar_label: Using Ionic CLI
 previousText: 'Native Configurations'
 previousUrl: '/docs/appflow/package/native-configs'
 nextText: 'Automations'
 nextUrl: '/docs/appflow/automation/intro'
 ---

-# Package builds on Appflow using the Ionic CLI

 <blockquote>
   <p><b>Note:</b> This feature is only available on our <b>Scale</b> plan.
 Please <a href="/sales">contact us</a> to enable this feature.</p>